DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 - Both criteria and conclusion objects should only have a single parent.
 In other words, branches of the tree/hierarchy can be split but should not be rejoined.

-`*` This constraint has the potential to be removed if it proves limiting.
+`*` These constraints have the potential to be removed if they prove limiting.
 However, a great deal of cell placement logic relies on this definition.
 Further consideration would be required.